-Data Abbreviation/ No. of bits Description Antenna/BTM ID Data A 2 This data reflects from which antenna/BTM function all information is transmitted. • $A_1 = 0$ and $A_2 = 0$ means Normal Front Antenna • $A_1 = 1$ and $A_2 = 0$ means Redundant Front Antenna • $A_1 = 0$ and $A_2 = 1$ means Normal Rear Antenna • $A_1 = 1$ and $A_2 = 1$ means Redundant Rear Antenna Link ID Data L This data reflects via which channel the information is transmitted.
-2 • $L_1 = 0$ and $L_2 = 0$ means Channel a • $L_1 = 1$ and $L_2 = 0$ means Channel b • $L_1 = 0$ and $L_2 = 1$ means Channel c • $L_1 = 1$ and $L_2 = 1$ means Channel d Bit Counter B 3 This constitute a 3 bit wrap around counter that is incremented with one each time the information from one ASK bit is transmitted. $B_1$ is the least significant bit (LSB) and $B_3$ is the most significant bit (MSB).
-Start Bit STA 1 This data defines the start of each transmission (each 20 $\mu$ s).
+Data Abbreviation/ No. of bits Description Antenna/BTM ID Data A 2 This data reflects from which antenna/BTM function all information is transmitted.
+A1 = 0 and A2 = 0 means Antenna 1 A1 = 1 and A2 = 0 means Antenna 2 A1 = 0 and A2 = 1 means Antenna 3 A1 = 1 and A2 = 1 means Antenna 4 Link ID Data L 2 This data reflects via which channel the information is transmitted.
+L1 = 0 and L2 = 0 means Channel a L1 = 1 and L2 = 0 means Channel b L1 = 0 and L2 = 1 means Channel c L1 = 1 and L2 = 1 means Channel d Bit Counter B 3 This constitute a 3 bit wrap around counter that is incremented with one each time the information from one ASK bit is transmitted.
+B_1 is the least significant bit (LSB) and B_3 is the most significant bit (MSB).
+Start Bit STA 1 This data defines the start of each transmission (each 20 μ s).
 The start bit is represented by logical 'zero'.
-CRC C 8 This is the CRC sum calculated over all information in the actual transmission excluding the start bit and the stop bits.
-The integrity is characterised by the following generator polynomial: 1+x+x3+x4+x7+x8 Stop Bits STO 25 This data defines the end of each transmission (each 20 $\mu$ s).
+CRC C 8 This is the CRC sum calculated over all information in the actual transmission, including the CRC, but excluding the start bit and the stop bits.
+The integrity is characterised by the following generator polynomial: 1+x+x3+x4+x7+x8 The MSB of the CRC shall be shifted in/out first.
+For the purpose of initialisation of the 8 bit shift register for the generator polynomial, all zeros shall be used.
+Stop Bits STO 25 This data defines the end of each transmission (each 20 μ s).
 The stop bits are represented by logical 'ones'.
-The number of stop bits shall be such that the continuous stream of high level bits is equal to or more than 10 $\mu$ s.
+The number of stop bits shall be such that the continuous stream of high level bits is equal to or more than 10 μ s.
+2